AirenSoft/OvenMediaEngine/docs/getting-started/README.md

 ### Installing dependencies

 OvenMediaEngine can work with a variety of open-sources and libraries.
 First, install them on your clean Linux machine as described below.
-We think that OME can support most Linux packages, but the tested platforms we use are Ubuntu 18+, Fedora 28+, and CentOS 7+.
+We think that OME can support most Linux packages, but the tested platforms we use are Ubuntu 18+, Fedora 28+, Rocky Linux 9+, and AlmaLinux 9+.

 ```bash
 curl -LOJ https://github.com/AirenSoft/OvenMediaEngine/archive/master.tar.gz && \